-Some cities and counties in California, Maryland, New Jersey, New York, and Washington, DC, have laws that limit the amount of rent landlords may charge.
-Some of these ordinances also restrict the circumstances under which landlords may terminate month-to-month rental agreements or decide not to renew leases.
-Local rent control ordinances (also called “rent stabilization” or “maximum rent regulation” laws) are now in effect in some of the country’s largest cities, including New York City, Washington, DC, Los Angeles, San Francisco, Newark, San Jose, and Oakland.
+Many state, county, and city governments have laws limiting the amount of rent landlords may charge.
+Some of these ordinances also restrict the circumstances under which landlords may terminate month-to-month rental agreements or not renew leases.
+Rent control laws such as these (also called “rent stabilization” or “maximum rent regulation” laws) are in effect in some of the country’s largest cities, including New York City, Washington, D.C., Los Angeles, San Francisco, Newark, San Jose, and Oakland.

-Rent control ordinances vary widely in their exact terms, however.
+Rent control ordinances vary widely in their exact terms.
 Some (including some of those in effect in New York) have real teeth, while others (in San Jose and Oakland, for example) are practically useless for tenants.
-(Learn more about California rent control laws.)

 In most rent control areas, landlords may raise rent as much as they want when one tenant moves out and a new one moves in.
 This feature, called “vacancy decontrol” or “vacancy rent ceiling adjustment,” means that rent control applies to a particular rental unit only as long as a particular tenant (or tenants) stays there.

 If a tenant voluntarily leaves or, in some cities, is evicted for a legal or “just” cause (discussed below), the rental unit is not subject to rent control again until the landlord sets the new (and presumably higher) rent.
-In short, in a “vacancy decontrol” city, don’t expect to pay the same rent as the prior tenant.
+In short, tenants in a “vacancy decontrol” city shouldn’t expect to pay the same rent as the prior tenant.

-In addition to built-in annual increases, most rent control boards allow landlords to petition for a rent hike based on an increase in costs, such as taxes or having made capital improvements like remodeling or bringing the building up to code.
+In addition to built-in annual increases, most rent control boards allow landlords to petition for a rent hike based on an increase in costs, such as higher taxes or expenses due to remodeling or bringing the building up to code.

-These rent control ordinances lock in the rent even when a unit turns over.
-The rent board sets a base rent for each rental unit, taking into account several factors, including the rent that was charged before rent control took effect, the landlord’s operating and maintenance expenses, inflation, and housing supply and demand.
+Vacancy control statutes lock in the rent even when a new tenant moves in.
+The rent board sets a base rent for each rental unit, taking into account factors such as the rent that was charged before rent control took effect, the landlord’s operating and maintenance expenses, inflation, and housing supply and demand.

 The base rent may be raised during the tenancy under certain circumstances, such as an increase in inflation.
 When the tenant moves out, a landlord cannot raise the rent to market level.
-Rent stays controlled, subject to the formula of the rent control ordinance.
+Rent stays controlled, and can be increased only by as much as the rent control ordinance allows.

-Tenancies normally end by their own accord: either at the end of a lease or after the proper amount of notice has been given in a month-to-month tenancy.
-As long as the landlord is not acting with discriminatory or retaliatory motives, the landlord can decide to call it quits, no reasons needed.
+Tenancies normally end on their own accord: either at the end of a lease or after the proper amount of notice has been given in a month-to-month tenancy.
+As long as the landlord is not acting with discriminatory or retaliatory motives, the landlord can decide to end the tenancy, no reasons needed.

-But for rent control to work—especially if the ordinance allows rents to rise when a tenant leaves—there must be added restrictions on eviction.
+But for rent control to work—especially if the ordinance allows landlords to increase rent when tenants leave—there must be added restrictions on eviction.
 Otherwise, landlords could throw out current tenants in order to get a chance to increase the rent.
 Recognizing this, many local ordinances require landlords to have a “just cause”—that is, a good reason—to evict.
 Acceptable reasons typically include:

-Landlords who violate these restrictions on evicting tenants often face stiff civil and even criminal penalties.
+Landlords who evict tenants without just cause often face stiff civil and even criminal penalties.

-Nonetheless, landlords in vacancy decontrol areas are fairly notorious for devising creative “just causes” to evict tenants—especially long-term tenants—in order to get a chance to raise the rent to market rates.
-Sometimes it’s easy for a landlord to find a reason to justify the eviction, such as pointing to an unauthorized pet.
-Other times, landlords pick on a trivial offense, such as a single instance of rent arriving a day late.
+Landlords in vacancy decontrol areas are fairly notorious for devising creative “just causes” to evict tenants—especially long-term tenants—in order to get a chance to raise the rent to market rate.
+Sometimes it’s easy for a landlord to find a just reason for the eviction, such as pointing to an unauthorized pet.
+Other times, landlords point to a trivial offense, such as a single instance of rent arriving a day late.

-To prevent these types of disingenuous evictions, some rent control ordinances require that the stated reason for eviction be the landlord’s “dominant motive.”
-In other words, if you can prove that your one-day-late rent isn’t the landlord’s dominant motive, and that his desire to raise the rent is the true purpose behind the eviction, you may prevail in court.
-Of course, proving this—sometimes called a “bad faith eviction”—is no easy task, and, even if you win, you’ll undoubtedly have to devote precious time and money to defending yourself.
+To prevent these types of disingenuous evictions, some rent control ordinances require that the landlord’s stated reason for eviction be the landlord’s “dominant motive.”
+In other words, if the tenant can prove that the landlord’s dominant motive for the eviction is a desire to raise the rent (despite the landlord’s stated reason that the tenant paid rent a day late) the tenant might prevail in court.
+Proving the landlord evicted in bad faith is no easy task, though, and requires the tenant to devote precious time and money to fighting the eviction.

-If you’re facing a just-cause eviction that you feel is a mere excuse for the landlord to raise the rent, one strategy is to fight aggressively to prevent the eviction lawsuit from being filed at all, starting with your first notice of the impending suit.
+If you’re facing a just-cause eviction that you believe is actually motivated by the landlord’s desire to raise the rent, one strategy is to fight aggressively as soon as you think your landlord might be planning to file an eviction suit.
 Research your local ordinance and make it clear to your landlord in writing that you do not believe the eviction is legal and that you plan to defend yourself to the full extent of the law.
 Emphasize whatever penalties exist in your area for violating the rent control law, and send copies of your correspondence to the rent board.

 In some areas, such as San Francisco, you can file a complaint against your landlord with the rent board for wrongful eviction.
-While most rent control boards don’t have the power to stop an eviction lawsuit filed in court, they may be able to dissuade a landlord from pursuing an eviction that has little merit by reminding the landlord of the law—and of the potential penalties for violating it.
+While most rent control boards don’t have the power to stop an eviction lawsuit once the landlord has filed it in court, they might be able to dissuade a landlord from pursuing an eviction that has little merit by reminding the landlord of the law—and of the potential penalties for violating it.

-Local rent control ordinances sometimes impose other rules that protect tenants.
+Sometimes, rent control ordinances impose rules unrelated to rent that protect tenants.
 Check your ordinance to see whether protections like the following apply to you.

 Special notice requirements.
-Rent control rules are often tighter than state laws as to the amount of notice required when it comes to raising the rent or terminating the tenancy.
-For example, state law often requires a 30-day notice for a rent increase.
-A local rent control law might also require the notice to inform the tenant that the rent control board can verify that the new rental amount is legal under the ordinance.
+Many states have laws about how much notice a landlord must give a tenant before raising the rent or terminating the tenancy.
+For example, many states require landlords to give tenants 30 days’ notice before raising the rent.
+Local rent control laws often contain additional notice requirements.
+For example, a local rent control law might also require the notice include information about how the rent control board can verify that the new rental amount is legal under the ordinance.